 - 83% of sales professionals are using Configure-Price-Quote (CPQ) applications today according to a recent study by Accenture Interactive in the Accenture study Empowering Your Sales Force: It’s Not Just Automation, It’s Personal.

-- 81% of sales teams are using technology-based tools to identify and take action on sales leads that often tracked entirely in CRM, and are manually shared across organizations according to Accenture Interactive.
+- 81% of sales teams are using technology-based tools to identify and take action on sales leads that are often tracked entirely in CRM, and are manually shared across organizations, according to Accenture Interactive.

-- 80% are using automated CPQ tools to provide prospects with quotes that include their product and service configurations, making integration with ERP and PLM systems essential to excelling at selling.
+- 80% are using automated CPQ tools to provide prospects with quotes that include their product and service configurations, making integration with ERP and PLM systems essential to excel at selling.

 CPQ’s many strengths at accelerating sales cycles are well-known and making a positive impact on global manufacturers’ revenue growth today.
 It’s one of the strongest, most proven applications for streamlining quoting, pricing and improving the clarity of product configurations customers want.
 Capturing and capitalizing on product configuration, pricing and quoting data combined with CRM data is revolutionizing CPQ strategies.
 Descriptive, predictive and prescriptive analytics and machine learning are enriching CPQ selling strategies with greater contextual and customer-driven intelligence.
 Gartner considers CPQ to be one of the most valuable enterprise applications on a consistent basis as the Forbes article Cloud-Based CPQ Continues To Be One Of The Hottest Enterprise Apps Of 2016 illustrates.

 CPQ Gets Sales Started; Configuration Lifecycle Management Closes Them